Learn about our goals, our vision, and the leadership team that strives to extend mental health support to the National Guard community.

 - National Guard armories and wings are community-based and seldom within the catchment area of military treatment facilities.

-- All care is received externally received thru TRICARE, Veterans Health Administration and private health insurance provided through a Guard member’s or spouse’s civilian employer.
+- All care is received through TRICARE, Veterans Health Administration and private health insurance through a Guard member’s or spouse’s civilian employer.

 - National Guard members live the life of a civilian prior to and following deployment.
 Most train once a month in a small unit that does not have embedded mental health workers; they must rely on community resources to assist them in their readjustment.